 RyanAir.com flies from London directly to Perugia, which is a very pleasant hour's drive from us.
 The airports in Rome are about two and a half hours by car or train (these flights may have changed in corona's wake but we're very happy to look into flights or help you book your trip).
 Here in the country, it helps to have a car; but with excellent rail service, a car is not required.
 Car rentals are available at the train station in Chiusi.

 We require no lifestyle restrictions.
 We don't smoke, but we do enjoy a fresh, local wine at supper.
 Our diet has moved from rural Italian to more purist whole vegetarian.
-We are patient with mature volunteers, but for this summer, our twenty-year-old daughters can provide some laughs for anyone!
+We are patient with mature volunteers and we have room for pets and couples as long as the work allows.
 Please email us with your questions and your plans.
 If we have room for you, I'll send you directions, photos, and more details so you get a better idea of who and where we are.

 Our sincere thanks to all our friends who have come to visit us.
 Your contributions have helped make our house comfortable and our family happy.
 Best wishes to all you travelers out there, we hope you love your Italian adventures.